Skip to content

 Why Do Most CX Projects Struggle to Prove ROI?

 Only 48% of digital initiatives meet or exceed their business outcome targets (Gartner, 2024).
-The 52% that miss targets aren’t all failures — many delivered value but couldn’t prove it because they never established baselines.
+The other 52% aren’t all failures.
+Many delivered real value.
+They just can’t prove it because they never took a “before” photo.
+That’s a shame, and it’s entirely avoidable.

 No baseline measurement.
-If you don’t know your current sales cycle length, win rate, or service resolution time, you can’t prove the new system improved them.
+If you don’t know your current sales cycle length, win rate, or service resolution time before you start, you can’t show that the new system improved them.
 Measure before you implement.
+That’s it.
+Simple as that.

 Wrong KPIs.
-Tracking “number of users who logged in” tells you adoption, not ROI.
-Track revenue-linked metrics: pipeline velocity, win rate, average deal size, customer retention rate.
+“Number of users who logged in” tells you adoption.
+It tells you nothing about ROI.
+Track things that connect to revenue: pipeline velocity, win rate, average deal size, customer retention.

 Too many metrics.
-Tracking 50 KPIs means tracking none effectively.
+Tracking 50 KPIs is the same as tracking none.
 Pick 5-7 that directly link to revenue or cost savings.
-Report on those.
-Ignore the rest until the core metrics are healthy.
+Focus on those.
+Ignore the rest until the core numbers are healthy.

 What KPIs Should You Track for Sales Cloud V2?

 SAP’s total cloud revenue reached EUR 17.14 billion in FY 2024 (SAP News, 2025).
-Organisations investing in cloud CRM expect sales productivity returns.
-Here’s what to measure.
+People investing in cloud CRM expect sales productivity returns.
+Here’s what to actually measure.

 Pipeline velocity.
 How fast do deals move through stages?
-Measure the average number of days per stage.
+Measure average days per stage.
 Target: 10-20% reduction within 6 months of go-live.

 Forecast accuracy.
 How close is your forecast to actual closed revenue?
-Measure the variance.
 Target: within 10% of actual by quarter 3.

 Win rate.
 Percentage of qualified opportunities that close.
-Measure by stage, rep, and territory.
-Target: 2-5 percentage point improvement within the first year.
+Measure by stage, rep, territory.
+Target: 2-5 percentage point improvement in the first year.

 Sales cycle length.
 Days from opportunity creation to close.
 Target: 15-25% reduction through better pipeline management and automated follow-ups.

 User adoption.
 Daily active users as a percentage of licensed users.
 Target: 80%+ by month 3.
-If adoption is below 60%, the configuration needs attention — the system is too hard to use or doesn’t match the sales process.
+Below 60%?
+Something is wrong with the configuration.
+The system is either too painful to use or it doesn’t match how your people actually sell.
+Either way, fix it.

 What KPIs Should You Track for Service Cloud V2?

 Fifty-one per cent of companies experience operational disruptions at go-live (Panorama Consulting, 2025).
-Service KPIs tell you whether the disruption is getting better or worse.
+Service KPIs tell you whether that disruption is getting better or getting worse.

 First-contact resolution rate.
 Percentage of cases resolved on the first interaction.
 Target: 65-75% for B2B, 70-80% for B2C.